ChristopheDujarric/ChristopheDujarric/README.md

 I've had the chance to work with some of the top tech minds in the web at Symfony, Blackfire.io, Platform.sh and now Bump.sh.
 I must say, even though I'm learning a lot, I don't believe I'll ever get to their level.

-So while I enjoy pushing some code to all sorts of repos, seing those lights turn green, and my PRs get merged, I'm focusing on the other parts of software:
+So while I enjoy pushing some code to all sorts of repos, seeing those lights turn green, and my PRs get merged, I'm focusing on the other parts of software:

 - Product Management
 - Product Marketing